Reign of Fire (film): Box office

+Critical response

-On Rotten Tomatoes, the film has an approval rating of 42% based on 173 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film has an approval rating of 41% based on 172 reviews, with an average rating of 6.4/10.
 The site's consensus states: "Reign of Fire gains some altitude with its pyrotechnic action and a smolderingly campy Matthew McConaughey, but the feature's wings are clipped by a derivative script and visual effects that fizzle out."
-On Metacritic, it has score of 39 out of 100, based on 30 reviews from critics.
+On Metacritic, it has a score of 39 out of 100, based on 30 reviews from critics.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

-Joe Leydon of Variety said of the film, "An uncommonly exciting and satisfying post-apocalyptic popcorn flick, Director Rob Bowman deftly combines an uncommonly satisfying mix of medieval fantasy, high-tech military action and "Mad Max"-style misadventure."
-Lisa Schwarzbaum of Entertainment Weekly agreed, giving the film a B and saying "the season could do with more grinning, spinning, un-self-important, happy-to-be-B throwback movies like this one."
+Joe Leydon of Variety said of the film, "An uncommonly exciting and satisfying post-apocalyptic popcorn flick, director Rob Bowman deftly combines an uncommonly satisfying mix of medieval fantasy, high-tech military action and Mad Max-style misadventure."
+Lisa Schwarzbaum of Entertainment Weekly gave the film a B grade, saying "the season could do with more grinning, spinning, un-self-important, happy-to-be-B throwback movies like this one."
 Elvis Mitchell of The New York Times noted that "the movie might have been a minor classic if it had maximized its own possibilities.
 But until the rush wears off, the picture is as much fun as a great run at a slot machine: even when your luck runs out, you're losing only pocket change."

 Roger Ebert gave the film one star out of four, describing it as "a vast enterprise marshaled in the service of such a minute idea", adding that "the movie makes no sense on its own terms, let alone ours.
 And it is such a grim and dreary enterprise.
 One prays for a flower or a ray of sunshine as those grotty warriors clamber into their cellars and over their slag heaps."